wking/swc-boot-camps/ScientificPython.md

     print range(len(left))

 It gives us a list of values.
-We will use these to provide indices into the vectors.
+We can use these as indices into the vectors.

 Our dot product is calculated by:

     product = 0.0
     for i in range(len(left)):
         product += left[i] * right[i]
     print product

 In Python blocks are indented.
 Research into program comprehension has shown that people use white-space, not brackets, to determine what blocks of code belong to what conditions, loops, and functions.
-The Python designers force us to indent, so force us to write readable code.
+The Python designers force us to indent, so force us to write readable, or less unreadable, code.

 Let us define a function to calculate the dot product, to save retyping this code: